 If you’re looking to buy a new or new-to-you vehicle without a driver’s license, it’s a good idea to start the process by checking with your local department of motor vehicles to ensure you can provide all required documentation.
 After that, consider reaching out to several auto insurers to see what their requirements are for covering your car.
 Once you’ve got those key matters taken care of, you should be well on your way to a new set of wheels.

 Ready to start shopping?
-Here's our guide on how to buy a car.
+Check out our guide on how to buy a car.